 Removal from the Bank of Ireland and other lender panels: Why they do it and how to get reinstated

-• Your practice fails to meet the criteria to remain on the Bank of Ireland conveyancing panel
+• Your firm fails to meet the criteria to remain on the Bank of Ireland conveyancing panel

 Bank of Ireland panel reinstatement: Five Common Questions

-• Is there a charge to be reinstated onto the Bank of Ireland conveyancing panel?
+• Is there a fee to revert back onto the Bank of Ireland conveyancing panel?

-• How often will this firm be required to re-apply to remain on the Bank of Ireland conveyancing panel?
+• How often will this firm be required to re-apply to be reinstated on the Bank of Ireland conveyancing panel?

-• Can you outline the application protocol to be reinstated onto the Bank of Ireland conveyancing panel?
+• Who should complete the reinstatement application to the Bank of Ireland panel ?

-• What times frames are involved when applying to revert back onto the Bank of Ireland conveyancing panel?
+• Please can you set out the application protocol to revert back onto the Bank of Ireland conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking Bank of Ireland panel reinstatement is to ensure that your firm is not removed off of the Bank of Ireland conveyancing panel in the first place.